CL614/frameworks_and_languages_module/technical_report.md

   button.addEventListener("click", createParagraph);
 }
 ```
 This feature prevents developers from cluttering their HTML with JavaScript code, resulting in cleaner, more organized code.
-By separating event handling from HTML structure, it streamlines development and enhances code readability.
+By separating event handling from HTML structure, it streamlines development and enhances code readability Mozilla Developer Network (2024).

 Conclusion
 -----------